oarepo/oarepo-c4gh/docs/network.md

 MUST NOT rely on the other side supporting any later protocol version than HTTP/1.1.

-Either the "GET" or "POST" method MUST be used.
+The "GET" method MUST be used.

 The server MUST always respond with "application/octet-stream" MIME type[7].

-When performing a "POST" method request, the client MUST send the payload as "application/octet-stream" MIME type.

 ### Rationale